-Student information
+Student Information

-The WISE is legally required to maintain personal information about students in their student records in accordance with the Personal Information Privacy Act.
+The WISE is legally required to maintain personal information about students in their student records in accordance with the the Freedom of Information and Protection of Privacy Act, RSA 2000, c F-25.
 Student school records are confidential and stored in a lockable cabinet and digitally in Alberta Education's PASI portal.
-Information stored in student files shall only be accessible to an employee of the WESE if the information is necessary for the performance of their duties, or to The Government of Alberta as outlined in the Education Act.
+Information stored in student files shall only be accessible to an employee of the WISE Charter Society if the information is necessary for the performance of their duties, or to the Government of Alberta as outlined in the Education Act.

 The WISE is required to disclose the information contained in a student record to the Government of Alberta in accordance with regulations under the Education Act.
-In addition, the Waldorf Education Society of Edmonton may disclose information as required to the Ministry of Education, Ministry of Health, Ministry of Justice or to the Department of Solicitor General and Public Security or their designates, when required.
+In addition, the WISE Charter Society may disclose information as required to the Ministry of Education, Ministry of Health, Ministry of Justice or to the Department of Solicitor General and Public Security or their designates, when required.